apmckinlay/suneido.js/README.md

 Suneido code to be run on the browser will be translated to JavaScript on the server.

-Includes a support library for Suneido code translated/compiled to JavaScript to run in the browser.
+Includes a runtime support library for Suneido code translated/compiled to JavaScript to run in the browser.
 The actual translation is done by Suneido code running on jSuneido. (not included in this repo)

+play.html and libview.html must be run from jSuneido JsPlayServer.

 See also: